Mayor Vong Mouanoutoua

 “America provides the best opportunities for a successful life.
 If you work hard, be honest, serve others, and remember God; it will lead to a worthwhile life.”

 Vong moved to Clovis from Huntington Beach in 1996.
 He studied at UCLA and went on to obtain his Juris Doctorate degree from San Joaquin College of Law.
-He currently works as the Solar Director for Fresno EOC, helping to ensure that low-income families receive solar on their homes.
+He currently works as the Director of External Relations & Project Development for Community Medical Centers.
 He also teaches at Fresno State.
-On Sundays, he loves teaching the children at his church.
+When his schedule allows, he loves working with the children and youth at his church.

 Passionate about service, Vong has and continues to serve in many capacities on various organizations within the community.
-Most notably, he spent over ten years on the Clovis Planning Commission – the last four as Chair.
-With encouragement from his wife Jane, his five children, and his family, Vong is humbled and honored to serve the Clovis community as their Councilmember.
+After dedicating over 10 years on the Clovis Planning Commission, Vong ran for and was elected onto the Clovis City Council.
+He is humbled and honored to serve the residents of Clovis.

 His father was right… Clovis is the shining example of worthwhile lives living together in America.
 Its residents are people who work hard, who live honestly, who love serving their fellow neighbors, and who fear God.
 Coincidentally, this is nothing short of what many call “The Clovis Way of Life,” and it is contagious.